What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Introduction

-In this paper, we report on a year-long iterative design engagement with a university emergency preparedness and response team---the institutional decision-makers responsible for preparedness policy implementation (hereafter referred to as the ``policymakers'').
-We began with semi-structured interviews to map their existing workflows and decision-making practices, and to probe how simulation might fit within them.
-We eventually identified graduation commencement---a large, complex gathering event involving thousands of students, families, and staff---as a concrete policy domain in which evacuation preparedness was both pressing and open to innovation.
-Over five iterative design phases, we developed and refined an LLM agent simulation system to generate crowd movement and communication dynamics under varying conditions of scale, physical constraints, and information scarcity.
-At each step, we incorporated policymakers’ feedback, validated the simulator against ground-truth data, and worked toward actionable proposals for policy implementation refinement.
+We report on a year-long iterative design engagement with a university emergency preparedness and response team---the institutional decision-makers responsible for preparedness policy implementation (hereafter referred to as the ``policymakers'').
+We began with semi-structured interviews to understand existing workflows and decision-making practices, and points where simulation might productively intervene.
+Through this process, we identified graduation commencement---a large, complex gathering event involving thousands of students, families, and staff---as a concrete policy domain in which evacuation preparedness was both pressing and open to innovation.
+Traditionally, evacuation has primarily been modeled as a physics-based or geometric problem \cite{helbing2005self}.
+However, we found that preparedness policy depended critically on deeply social and institutional dimensions --- e.g., communication, coordination, role expectations, and trust --- that are not well captured by these simple physics-based models.
+Over five iterative design phases, we developed and refined an LLM agent simulation system to model crowd movement and communication dynamics under varying conditions of scale, physical constraints, and information scarcity.
+At each step, we incorporated policymakers’ feedback, validated the simulator against ground-truth data, and worked toward actionable proposals that could inform training, protocols, and the decision-making process itself.